Dr. Jhennifer A. Amundson, Professor of Architecture

 Organization: With this approach to designing a course (which may be rather different than the courses you have taken elsewhere), the workweek begins the day following a F2F meeting and concludes with the next in-class meeting.
 As you'll see on our course calendar, the week "begins" on Wednesdays and concludes on Tuesdays.
 Assignments will be due on specific, regular days in the midst of the week to keep you engaged with the course and ensure your continued learning in it.

 Time requirements: As with any 3-credit class offered in a conventional semester, you should plan to spend 9 hours (on average) per week on this course: roughly 2 hours in F2F meetings and 7 hours completing online work and other independent study outside of class time.
 The compressed semester for fall 2020 requires a similarly compressed workflow; see this document for more details.

 For each weekly unit, expect the following general activities:

 - Read the textbook(s) (preview chapter sections, make note of subject headings and illustrations that will begin to form a mental outline; return for careful reading and note-taking).

 - Engage online work: watch videos, VoiceThreads, visit websites (etc.) as directed in each module, in the order in which they are listed.
-Give them your full attention; avoid multi-tasking.
+Give them your full attention; take notes; avoid multi-tasking.

 - Post on the discussion forums according to prompts.
 Treat these with the care and formality that you would dedicate to a traditional paper turned in for a grade.
 When you leave comments on colleagues' work, give the kind of critique that you would like to receive: fair, in-depth, encouraging, and constructive.
 Return to the discussion to review comments made by colleagues & Dr. Amundson.